rakeshtparayil/Machine_Learning_Marketing/README.md

 # Creative Scoring Predictions

-This repository contains a Jupyter Notebook (`creative_scoring_predictions.ipynb`) that provides an analysis of creative assets' performance and predicts scores based on key metrics.
-It leverages Python's data analysis and visualization libraries to explore the dataset and build predictive insights.
+This repository contains a Jupyter Notebook (`creative_scoring_predictions.ipynb`) that analyzes creative assets' performance and predicts their effectiveness.
+The project utilizes Python's data analysis and machine learning libraries for preprocessing, analysis, and evaluation.

 ## Features

-- **Data Analysis**:
+### Workflow Steps:
+1. **Importing Data**:
-  - Load and clean data from the provided `creatives_c.csv` file.
+   - Load the dataset (`creatives_c.csv`) for analysis using Pandas.

-  - Perform exploratory data analysis (EDA) to uncover trends, correlations, and distributions.
-- **Visualizations**:
+2. **Exploratory Data Analysis (EDA)**:
+   - Explore the dataset for trends, missing values, and basic statistics.
-  - Generate insightful plots using Matplotlib and Seaborn to visualize key metrics.
+   - Visualize key insights using Matplotlib and Seaborn.

-- **Statistical Analysis**:
-  - Apply statistical techniques to identify significant predictors.
-- **Modeling**:
-  - Build and evaluate predictive models for creative scoring.
+3. **Renaming and Cleaning Columns**:
+   - Rename columns for better readability and consistency.
+   - Remove irrelevant or redundant columns.

+4. **Classification (Ad Evaluation)**:
+   - Evaluate whether an ad is "Good" or "Bad" based on statistical methods such as mean and standard deviation of key metrics.

+5. **Encoding**:
+   - Encode categorical variables to prepare data for modeling.

+6. **Data Splitting**:
+   - Split the dataset into training and testing sets for model evaluation.

+7. **Prediction**:
+   - Use machine learning models to predict the effectiveness of ads.

+8. **Classification and Model Evaluation**:
+   - Evaluate the model's performance using metrics like accuracy, precision, recall, and F1-score.
+   - Generate classification reports and confusion matrices.

 ## Requirements